ftchirou/PredicateKit/README.md

 ### Sub-predicates

-When your object has one-to-many relationships, you can create a sub-predicate that filters the "many" relationships and use the resuult of the sub-predicate in a more complex predicate.
+When your object has one-to-many relationships, you can create a sub-predicate that filters the "many" relationships and use the result of the sub-predicate in a more complex predicate.
 Sub-predicates are created using the global `all(_:where:)` function.
 The first parameter is the key-path of the collection to filter and the second parameter is a predicate that filters the collection.

 `all(_:where:)` evaluates to an array; that means you can perform any valid [array operation](#array-operations) on its result such as `size`, `first`, etc.